SpadeHeart

 shall not override clause 4.7 above.

-subscription fee for a Membership Year, then that member shall automatically
+annual subscription fee for a Membership Year, then that member shall

-following 1 April, shall be determined by a simple majority of the paid up members at
+the following 1 April, shall be determined by a simple majority of the paid up

 allegiance recorded with the Association